team-wildfin/wildfin-mini/README.md

 - `evaluation/`
 - `data/action_scripts/`

-> ⚠️ **Important:** Before running any script, **inspect and adjust the global variables** at the top of the file.
+⚠️ **Important:** Before executing any script, **review and configure the global variables** defined at the top of the file.
-> These variables control key behavior such as dataset name, model, paths, and filter settings.
+These variables determine critical settings such as dataset name, model architecture, data paths, and filtering parameters.
-> **Do not run scripts blindly** — make sure they match your experimental intent.
+**Do not execute scripts without verifying these settings** — they must align with your experimental goals.

+To enable SLURM-based distributed processing, set the `PARALLEL` variable to `True`.
+This will launch one job per video via the cluster scheduler.
+For local testing and debugging, set `PARALLEL` to `False`.
+A common workflow is to test locally first, then scale up via SLURM for full-batch processing.
 ---

 ## 📌 Steps